HarvardOpenData/hodp-python-templates/hodp_templates/plotly/README.md

 # Plotly template

-Plotly specific wrappers adn templates for HODP.
+Plotly specific wrappers and templates for HODP.

 ## Usage